jerpint/buster/README.md

 </div>

-Buster is a question-answering chatbot that can be tuned to any source of documentations.
+Buster is retrieval-augmented generation (RAG) module that can be tuned to any source of documentation.

 # Demo

-In order to view the full abilities of Buster, you can play with our [live demo here](https://huggingface.co/spaces/jerpint/buster).
+In order to demo Buster's abilities, you can play with our [live demo here](https://huggingface.co/spaces/jerpint/buster).
 We scraped the documentation of [huggingface 🤗 Transformers](https://huggingface.co/docs/transformers/index) and instructed Buster to answer questions related to its usage.

 # Quickstart